 Visting the castle

-When you buy a ticket (50kr) to Christmas market you are also allowed to go around and see the castle itself.
+When you buy a ticket to the Christmas market you are also allowed to go around and see the castle itself.
 It is an OK castle.
 There weren’t that many pieces of furniture left in it, so I was a little disappointed.
 In each room there were short descriptions in English and Danish, so you could read those if you were interested to know more.

 Two locations in the castle deserve to be mentioned: